ZtModArchive/Complete-Ecosystem-Scenario/README.md

 ## Features

-This mod adds in a cut scenario under the _The Globe_ campaign series, it is the last one in this campaign.
+This mod adds in a cut scenario under the _The Globe_ campaign series, it is the last one in this campaign (fourth in beta 1).

 -   [x] Check if 6 savannah herbivores and 4 savannah carnivores are in the same habitat.
 -   [x] Check if a savannah herbivore has been attacked and killed.